UzairTayyab/Father-Chatbot/README.md

 # Father Chatbot

-A Python-based interactive chatbot project created to represent the personality, professional background, and life values of my father.
+A Python based interactive chatbot project created to represent the personality, professional background, and life values of my father.
 This project demonstrates the use of basic control flow, string manipulation and keyword based response logic.

 ## Project Overview
 This chatbot acts as a digital persona.
 It is designed to provide information about my father's life including his profession as a teacher, his educational background, personal hobbies like cooking and family traditions through a simple conversational interface.